collective/collective.elasticsearch/README.rst

 Compatibility
 -------------

-Only works on Plone 5 with Dexterity types.
+Only tested with Plone 5 with Dexterity types.

+It should also work with Plone 4.3 and archetypes.

 Deployed with Elasticsearch 2.4.3